Configuring the Azure Information Protection policy

 Global reader - Azure Information Protection analytics only

-If your tenant is on the unified labeling platform, the Azure Information Protection administrator role (formerly "Information Protection administrator") and the Global reader role are not supported for the Azure portal.
+If your tenant is on the unified labeling platform, the Azure Information Protection administrator role (formerly "Information Protection administrator") is not supported for the Azure portal.
 More information

 Microsoft accounts cannot manage Azure Information Protection.

-To access the Azure Information Protection blade for the first time
+To access the Azure Information Protection pane for the first time

 Sign in to the Azure portal.

 From the results list, select Azure Information Protection.
-On the Azure Information Protection blade, click Create.
+On the Azure Information Protection pane, click Create.